Five reasons why Amazon Game Studios, which released "New World," has struggled until now

 However, I think everyone knows that Amazon Game Studios has struggled since it was founded in 2012

-Christoph Hartmann, the current VP (Vice President) of Amazon Game Studios, has acknowledged past mistakes.
+Christoph Hartmann, the current Vice President of Amazon Game Studios, has acknowledged past failures.

 I'm not just saying this on my own.